 Hours: 24 hours a day, 7 days a week

-The May 18th Memorial Culture Center is a focal point among its many sacred landmarks, offering insightful exhibits alongside Daedong Plaza and the Gwangju Student Movement Memorial Tower that delve into the harrowing yet inspirational stories of those who fought for democratic freedoms.
+The May 18th Memorial Culture Center is a focal point among its many sacred landmarks, offering insightful exhibits alongside Daedong Plaza and the Gwangju Student Movement Memorial Tower that delve into the harrowing yet inspirational stories of those who fought for democratic freedoms in South Korea.

 The cemetery hosts various memorial spaces, including the elegant Oweol Pavilion, where visitors can reflect and remember.
 Meticulously designed, the park honors the sacrificial spirit of the martyrs who lost their lives during the 1980 democratization movement.